 Though considered to be less porous, putting in an added layer of protection would help retain the luster and make your countertop last.
 It is therefore essential to administer proper care to be able to maximize your granite countertop’s quality.
 One best way is to apply a sealer which would help seal-off pores where liquid or air could possibly penetrate.

 When installing granite countertops, sealing the material is mostly part of the process.
 This will greatly help not to allow any form of food and liquid particles to penetrate beneath the granite countertop top surface which causes marks, stains, or cuts in the long run.
 Sealed countertops would just let the liquid stay and bead on the surface and can be quickly wiped off.

 Re-sealing may be done once every year or two or some may even need resealing after a longer period.
 The re-sealing process may be dependent on how busy your kitchen is – that is, how frequently you use your countertops!
 The more busy your kitchen is, perhaps a yearly re-sealing would be needed.

-Granite countertops, with its innate nature, quality, and appearance, would always remain to be the best option when designing your kitchen countertops.
+Granite countertops, with their innate nature, quality, and appearance, would always remain to be the best option when designing your kitchen countertops.
 Elegance and long-lasting investment are at hand with your home kitchen with a granite countertop.
-Call a professional granite countertop installer now and make that dream of building a homy, elegant and cost-efficient kitchen a reality!
+Call a professional granite countertop installer now and make that dream of building a home, elegant, and cost-efficient kitchen a reality!